theJYC/jinyoungch0i.github.io/journey/_posts/2021-02-25-on-iteration.markdown

 As I noted in my previous entry [On Direction](https://www.jinyoung.xyz/journey/2020/10/11/on-direction.html){:target="_blank"}, something I've been longing for has been the sense of peer-support that I often took for granted in my traditional schooling.

-Now, learning **any** discipline in a self-taught manner can make a lonely experience, especially without a network of colleagues with whom to bounce ideas with and remain accountable in each other's progress.
+Now, learning **any** discipline in a self-taught manner can make a lonely experience, especially without a network of colleagues with whom to bounce ideas with and remain accountable to.

 I'm convinced that these two factors are what coding bootcamps exploit from the growing number of wanna-be software developers.